Alfresco/docs-alfresco/search-services/latest/upgrade/breaking-changes-1.x.md

 </aspect>
 ```

->> Note that this Content Model modification may also affect to custom integrations, since the results are returned with a different structure.
+> **Note:** This Content Model modification may also affect custom integrations, since the results are returned with a different structure.